Ada-Activities/Student-Schedule/README.md

 # Student Schedule

-This is repository is a livecode for the Intro to OOP.
-Con't roundtable.
+This is repository is a livecode for the Intro to OOP, Con't roundtable.